2020F-usfca-btec-640/2020F-usfca-btec-640.github.io/_posts/2020-11-06-intro-to-git-github.md

 `git commit -m "Add commit message here"`

 While `git add` adds individual files to be tracked, `git commit` is basically telling Git to save the current status of all your added files.
-This can include
+You have to add each individual file whose state you want to save, but you can commit a whole batch of file changes.
+Think of it as choosing which changes you want to save, adding those individually to a bucket, and then committing the entire bucket as one version or snapshot which you can refer to later.

+Commit messages are intended to help you and any collaborators you might be working with better understanding what was packaged in this commit.
+You want to be as succinct and informative as possible.
+Commit messages are composed of a subject line and a optional body text.

+**Some hallmarks of a good commit message:**
+* Use active voice
+  * E.g. "Fix spelling errors" is better than "Spelling errors fixed"
+* Use the imperative mood
+  * This is the same tense as when you're giving a command
+  * Follows Git's default commit style
+  * If written correctly, it should seamlessly fit into the template: "If applied, your commit message will *your commit message*"
+  * E.g. "Add README.md" is better than "Added README.md"
+* Keep the subject line to <50 characters
+* Capitalize the subject online
+* Wrap the body text, if used, at 72 characters for easier legibility

+*For more tips on writing good commit messages, check out [Chris Beams' great post here](https://chris.beams.io/posts/git-commit/#imperative)

+#### Checking Git status

-You can also use the `git status` command to see a snapshot of which files have changes
+You can also use the `git status` command to see a summary of which files are untracked, which have changes, and which have already been added and are ready to be committed.
+This will also let you know which branch you're on which I'll go more into detail below.

+#### Managing Git branches

+Git allows you to create different branches of your project.
+This is helpful if you want to, for example, retain a working copy of your code while you create a separate branch to try out something else.
+Branching is a neat way to keep efforts compartmentalized and allows you to chunk out your work if need be.
+For example, you might have your `main` branch that you retain while you work on a separate `bug-fix` branch.
+You can always merge branches back together to add those updates to your main branch.
+I won't go into too much detail here as that's another whole post in and of itself, but Git has some [helpful documentation here](https://git-scm.com/book/en/v2/Git-Branching-Basic-Branching-and-Merging) that explains this feature pretty well.

+***

+### How do I use Github?